Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Structured clustering

 The clustering assignments are recorded by the tensor $\mbf{X}$ defined in equation~\eqref{eq:X}.
-The rectangular-shaped interpretability condition corresponds to three simultaneous algebraic constraints on the entries of $\mbf{X}$:
+The rectangular-shaped interpretability condition corresponds to three types of algebraic constraints on the entries of $\mbf{X}$:

-We search over arrays $\mbf{X}$ that satisfy these conditions, and find the one that best maximizes internal similarity, according to the following criterion.
-Experiments in the same cluster should have high similarity, so we maximize the similarity between experiments in the same cluster.
+We search over arrays $\mbf{X}$ that satisfy these conditions.
+The experiments in the same cluster should have high similarity, so we maximize the similarity between experiments in the same cluster.
 This maximization is equivalent to solving the integer optimization problem

 where the tensors $\mbf{X}$ and $\mbf{S}$ are as above, $\langle \cdot, \cdot \rangle$ denotes the entry-wise inner product, and $\cdot$ represents matrix multiplication of the matrix $\mbf{V}$ by the vector $ \mathrm{vec}(\mbf{X})$.
 The $504^2\times 1$ vector $ \mathrm{vec}(\mbf{X})$ is the vectorized form of $\mbf{X}$, and $\mathbf{1}$ is the tensor of ones with the same size as ${\bf X}$.
 The coefficient $\lambda$ is a regularization term introduced to control the number of clusters.
 The matrix $\mbf{V}$ encodes the constraints on $\mbf{X}$ given in eq.~\eqref{eq:const_X} and eq.~\eqref{eq:interp_cond}.
 This matrix has over 1 million rows, $504^2$ columns and is extremely sparse.
-The $k$th row of $\mbf{V}$ represents the $k$th constraint to the values of $\mathrm{vec}(\mbf{X})$: the entry is the coefficient (which can be $0$, $1$, or $-1$, depending on the constraint) with which each entry of $\mathrm{vec}(\mbf{X})$ appears in the constraint.
+The $k$th row of $\mbf{V}$ represents the $k$th constraint on the values of $\mathrm{vec}(\mbf{X})$: the entry is the coefficient (which can be $0$, $1$, or $-1$) with which each entry of $\mathrm{vec}(\mbf{X})$ appears in the constraint.
 The $k$th entry of $b_l$ and $b_u$ (which can be $0$, $1$, or $2$) give the lower and upper bounds respectively of each linear inequality.
 We solve this optimization program using the branch and cut algorithm~\cite{Mitchell} via the IBM ILOG CPLEX Optimization Studio~\cite{IBM2011}.